orjansu/UnaCie/README.md

 Unie from within GHCi, load the 'Inter.hs' file from /src/Interactive/ and run 'main'.

+Be sure to execute from the root directory

+> ghci /src/Interactive/Inter.hs

 Note that Unie does rely on a number of external packages, e.g., The Kansas University Rewrite Engine (KURE), so these may need to be installed prior to running.